I was told there was '95 per cent chance' of being Arsenal No 1 this season, claims Martinez | Goal.com

 Despite his claim, Martinez did not find himself the Gunners' No 1 to begin the season and quickly moved to Aston Villa in a £20 million ($25m) transfer.

-Martinez joined the Gunners in 2010 from his hometown club Independiente and spent much of his time at Arsenal on loan.
+Martinez joined the Gunners in 2010 from his first professional club Independiente and spent much of his time at Arsenal on loan.

 After Bernd Leno was injured near the end of the 2019-20 season, however, Martinez finally stepped in as No 1 and performed well while helping the Gunners win the FA Cup in August.